 If you’re fed up with needing glasses or contact lenses in order to see clearly, the world-leading eye surgeons at Ophthalmology Physicians & Surgeons, PC have the solution in the form of LASIK surgery.
 LASIK improves your ability to focus, meaning you could be free of glasses and contacts in just a few days.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about LASIK and if it’s right for you.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about LASIK and if it’s right for you.

 LASIK is short for laser-assisted in situ keratomileusis, which is a surgical procedure that enhances your vision by reshaping your cornea.